 The west end of the Gene Marshall Trail makes its way through two backcountry campsites, climbing to reach some good views to the north and west.

 An Adventure Pass is required at the trailhead.
-There's a bar at the trailhead.
+There's a bar at the trailhead is now closed.
 Watch for ticks and poison oak.

 The Gene Marshall-Piedra Blanca Trail is a National Recreation Trail, The trail can be accessed from four locations: The Piedra Blanca Trailhead at the end of Rose Valley Road, Reyes Creek Campground, Cedar Creek Trail

 and the Reyes Peak Trail from Pine Mountain.